Archibald Knox Gold Pendant for Liberty

 Tel: +44 (0)7802 872363

-Large and impressive English Arts & Crafts silver pendant necklace set with an assortment of stones including amethyysts, citrines, garnets and moonstones.
+Large and impressive English Arts & Crafts silver pendant necklace set with an assortment of stones including amethysts, citrines, garnets and moonstones.

 Approximately circular in outline, the pendant comprises seven matching ornate openwork silver components evenly spaced between the rings of stones and binding them together.

-Set in the centre is an irregular shaped amethyst coloured cabochon and five little teardrop shaped garnet drops are suspender below.
+Set in the centre is an irregular shaped garnet cabochon and five little teardrop shaped garnet drops are suspended below.

 The moonstone set bale connects to an ornate necklace chain which links alternate boat-shaped openwork silver plates with garnet beads along the entire length.

-Typical Arts & Crafts work, especially in the use of mixed stones of assorted shapes and sizes, and almost certainly made by Amy Sandheim to whom it is attributed.
+Typical Arts & Crafts work, especially in the use of mixed stones of assorted shapes and sizes.
+We did think at first that it was possibly by Amy Sandheim but detailed research by a trusted contact convinces us that in fact it was almost certainly made by Sibyl Dunlop to whom it is attributed.